Nesciosquid/EC544/Challenge_5/README.txt

 Author: Ron Goldman
 June 22, 2006

+* Modified for Challenge 5
+* Oct 17, 2013
+* We will use this to localize a sunSPOT indoors

 A simple application for 2 SPOTs.
 Each SPOT broadcasts 5 packets per second and listens for radio broadcasts from the other SPOT.
 The radio signal strength of the packets received is displayed in the SPOT's LEDs.